Project Management for SMBs

 Over ninety nine percent of companies in the US and Europe are small and medium businesses with less than 250 staff.
 They are an important source of employment, growth and innovation for these economies.
 Surveys show that on average SMBs spend around 30% of their revenue on projects, so this should be a high focus area, especially given that one project failure can spell financial disaster for a smaller business.

 This book takes its readers though a lighter form of project management, designed to manage the risk of projects and put a repeatable and rigorous process in place, without imposing the large bureaucratic overheads required by project management methodologies such as PMP and PRINCE2.

 Small businesses can gain a competitive edge over their rivals by becoming better organized, controlling project costs and giving their customers the confidence that they are dealing with a professional project manager.
 Not only does this make the business run better and impress customers, but morale and retention increases when staff work in an organized set up.

-Project Management for SMEs covers both the Agile and Waterfall development approaches and compares and contrasts the advantages of each.
+Project Management for SMBs covers both the Agile and Waterfall development approaches and compares and contrasts the advantages of each.

 “There are some interesting stories shared that really point to the fact that the author knows his stuff.
 He’s definitely been there and done that and knows what works in real life.

 It’s a slim book, easy to read, and convincingly makes the case for why project management should be adopted by small and medium-sized businesses.
 There’s a clear return on investment, and this book will help you make the case to your colleagues” – Elizabeth Harrin – A Girl’s Guide to Project Management

 “I can recommend the book to managers in small to medium-sized companies who are responsible for running projects.
 If they follow the principles, process and advice laid out, they will have a much better chance of being successful with project delivery and giving their businesses the competitive edge that well implemented strategies can bring.”
 Linky van der Merwe – Virtual Project Consulting